Rainbow 100

 The Rainbow 100 is a microcomputer introduced by Digital Equipment Corporation (DEC) in 1982.
 This desktop unit had a monitor similar to the VT220 and a dual-CPU box with both 4 MHz Zilog Z80 and 4.81 MHz Intel 8088 CPUs.

 The Rainbow 100 was a triple-use machine: VT100 mode (industry standard terminal for interacting with DEC's own VAX), 8-bit CP/M mode (using the Z80), and CP/M-86 or MS-DOS mode using the 8088.

+It ultimately failed to succeed in the marketplace which became dominated by the simpler IBM PC and its clones which established the industry standard as compatibility with CP/M became less important than IBM PC compatibility.
+Writer David Ahl called it a disastrous foray into the personal computer market.

+The Rainbow was launched along with the similarly packaged DEC Professional and DECmate II which were also not successful.
+The failure of DEC to gain a significant foothold in the high-volume PC market would be the beginning of the end of the computer hardware industry in New England, as nearly all computer companies located there were focused on minicomputers for large organizations, from DEC to Data General, Wang, Prime, Computervision, Honeywell, and Symbolics Inc..

 Models

 The Rainbow came in three models, the 100A, 100B and 100+.
 The "A" model was the first released, followed later by the "B" model.
 The most noticeable differences between the two models were the firmware and slight hardware changes.
 The systems were referred to with model numbers PC-100A and PC-100B respectively; later "B" models were also designated PC-100B2.
 The system included a user-changeable ROM chip in a special casing to support their keyboard layout and language of the boot screen.
 On the 100A, the ROMs only supported three languages.

 The Rainbow did not have an ISA bus, so the typical 640 KB RAM limit didn't apply, with both models supporting a maximum RAM of over 800 KB.